epfl-ada/ada-2021-project-nerf/README.md

 - How often does a specific politician give statements about climate change?
 In other words, what is the ratio between climate change and non-climate change quotes?
 - Which politician talks the most about climate change?
 - Can we relate the opinion about climate change to specific demographic parameters?
-- At what points in time do politicians talk (more) about climate change (e.g. immediately after a disaster)?
+- At what points in time do politicians talk (more) about climate change (e.g. during the election periods)?
-- Which politicians are the first to forget about the problems related to climate change?
+- What is the emotional atmosphere when speakers talk about climate change?
-- and more...
+- Testing how honest and trustworthy are US politicians when they talk about climate change?

 Certainly, all the aforementioned questions should be addressed considering given political parties as well.